sfigg/commercialization-public/customize/desktop/customize-oobe.md

 1. End User License Agreement (EULA)
 1. Sign in to, or create, a Microsoft account
 1. Windows Hello setup
-1. Privacy settings
-    > [!NOTE]
-    > In Widows 10 build 1709, the privacy settings screen includes **Learn more** links the user can click for more details about each setting.
+1. Privacy settings.
+In Widows 10 build 1709, the privacy settings screen includes **Learn more** links the user can click for more details about each setting.
 1. Save files to OneDrive
-1. Set up Office
-    > [!NOTE]
-    > This screen is only displayed if the user is connected to a network, and has provided their Microsoft account information.
+1. Set up Office.
+This screen is only displayed if the user is connected to a network, and has provided their Microsoft account information.
 Content on the page will vary depending on the user’s account type.
 For example, if their Microsoft account qualifies for a free trial of Office, the page will encourage them to setup their free trial.
 1. Make Cortana my personal assistant
 1. OEM Registration pages